 Shopping for Transportation

-- Familiarity: Buy a vehicle similar in weight, power and size to what your teen uses for practice driving – or plan extra practice hours with the new vehicle.
+- Look for a car similar in weight, power and size to what you use for practice driving – or plan extra practice hours with the new car.

 - Check the vehicle history and maintenance records.

 - Don’t pay more than you can afford.